US Metal Crafters positions itself for future growth by adding two fiber laser machines in its shop to maximize production throughput

-When further investigating Mazak lasers, Hansen had the help of Shaun Rieff, a Mazak Optonics distributor from Capital Technologies, Inc. Hansen mentions, “We weren’t too familiar with fiber technology and all the nuances of it when we were looking for a new laser.”
-Thankfully, Rieff was able to help educate US Metal Crafters and find the right solution for the fabricator.
+When further investigating Mazak lasers, Hansen had the help of Shaun Reiff, a Mazak Optonics distributor from Capital Technologies, Inc. Hansen mentions, “We weren’t too familiar with fiber technology and all the nuances of it when we were looking for a new laser.”
+Thankfully, Reiff was able to help educate US Metal Crafters and find the right solution for the fabricator.

 In the first quarter of 2019, US Metal crafters invested in a 3kW OPTIPLEX CHAMPION 3015 FIBER laser machine to support the fabricator’s new business strategy.
 Hansen says, “Ultimately, our decision came down to having confidence in the laser machine as well as Mazak’s service and parts department.
 We liked the reliability of the laser and it fit our financial aspect, too.”

 Reiff was a major asset to Hansen and his team when making the decision to go with a 3kW OPTIPLEX CHAMPION FIBER.
 “Shaun is not only great to work with, but he has been great on educating us on fiber laser technology and helped us with the transition from CO2 technology,” mentions Hansen.